-Questioning Questions are challenging for all and scaffolding is used for weaker students; targeted Strong questions to those reluctant to answer; alternative answers for those with word finding Sufficient think time given to students, teacher does not move on and evidence of student not giving up.
+Questioning Strong Questions are challenging for all and scaffolding is used for weaker students; targeted questions to those reluctant to answer; alternative answers for those with word finding difficulties.
+Sufficient think time given to students, teacher does not move on and evidence of student not giving up.
 Use of questions to develop dialogue around topic is clear - 'Who thinks the same? / Who thinks differently?
 Such prompt questions are visible and repeated for students to focus on.
-Clear and effective time indicators for answers - this is a quick one - this needs longer time.
+Clearand effective time indicators for answers-this is a quick one-this needs longer time.
 You have 10 minutes left; You need to have started question...
 Use of timers where appropriate.
 Students are consistently given enough time to think and respond to questions without interrupting.
 Make explicit strategies which students need to use to solve problems/write answers.
-Students know what to do if the yeet stuck-ask a peer; look back in book.
-Students do this mostly independently.
+Studentsknowwhattodoiftheygetstuck-askapeer;lookbackinbook.Studentsdothis mostlyindependently.
 This promotes excellent levels of independence.
-Well Questions are challenging for most and scaffolding is used for weaker students; targeted Developed questions to those reluctant to answer; alternative answers for those with word finding difficulties.
+Well Questions are challenging formost and scaffolding is used for weakers tudents; targeted Developed questionstothosereluctantto answer; alternative answers for those with word finding difficulties.
 Questions asked are appropriate to targeted students, teacher probes for answers from reluctant learners and those with word finding difficulty.
 Enough think time given to students, teacher not moving on but asking further questions to support the student.
 Use of questions to develop dialogue around topic is clear - 'Who thinks the same? / Who thinks differently?
-Clear time indicators for answers provided-this is a quick one-this needs longer time.
-You have 10 minutes left: You need to have started question...
+Cleartimeindicatorsforanswers provided-thisisaquickone-thisneedslongertime.
+You have 10 minutesleft:Youneed to have started question...
 Sufficient think time given to students to respond to questions with minimal interruptions.
 Use of strategies taught/available which students need to use to solve problems/write answers.
-Students know what to do if they get stuck - ask a peer; look back in book.
+Students know what to do if they get stuck - askapeer; look back in book.
 Students are confident at doing this with prompts.
-Needs Challenging questions are not targeted to the students only close questions used.
-Students are Developing not consistently targeted for questions.
+Challenging questions are not targeted to the students only close questions used.
+Students are Needs Developing not consistently targeted for questions.
 Teacher attempts to probe students for answers but questions are not appropriate or accessible to the learning.
 Some think time is given to students but this is not consistent.
 Further questions are asked before sufficient think time has been given.
-Attempts to use questions to develop dialogue around topic but is not always clear - 'Who thinks the same? / Who thinks differently?
+Attemptstouse questions to develop dialogue around topic but is not always clear-'Who thinks the same?/Whothinks differently?
 Some time indicators are provided for students but this is not consistent throughout the lesson.
 Insufficient think time given to students to respond to questions and further questions are asked interrupting students thought process.
-Students are unsure what to do if they get stuck - lack independence and may become off task without any prompting.
+Students are unsure what to do if the yget stuck - lack independence and may be come off task without any prompting.
 Insufficient No challenging questions asked and no scaffolding of questions used.
 No think time given to students.
 No time indicators used during the lesson.

 If students get stuck they go off task and no progress is made.